dali-ambiguity/UniversalAnaphora/index.md

 ## References
 ```
 Massimo Poesio, Florence  Bruneseaux, and Laurent Romary.
 1999.
-TheMATE  meta-scheme  for  coreference  in  dialogues  in  multiple  languages.InProc.  of  the  ACL  Workshop  on  Standards  and  Tools  for  DiscourseTagging, pages 65–74.
+The MATE meta-scheme for coreference in dialogues in multiple languages.
+InProc. of the ACL Workshop on Standards and Tools for Discourse Tagging, pages 65–74.
 ```